DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

      - Access Control Policies, User Account Management, Background checks, Role-Based Access Control (RBAC), Regular Audits and Reviews, Training and Awareness Programs
 - 🔴**Technical Access Control**:
      - passwords, multi-factor authentication (MFA), or digital certificates, Encryption, Firewalls, IDS/IPS, Access Control Lists (ACLs), Access Cards/Biometric Systems
-     - Access control list is a list of individual users who may access the file.
-An ACL is a list of permissions attached to an object (such as a file, directory, or network resource) that specifies which users or systems are granted access and what kind of access they are permitted.
-Access Control List  consists of multiple access control entries.
-     - Access Control Entry: An ACE is a single entry within an ACL that defines the access rights for a specific user or group on a particular resource.
-Each ACE in an ACL specifies the permissions granted to a single user or group.
-It essentially defines a rule for access control in the context of the larger ACL.
-     - 📝ACL: Refers to the entire list of access control rules for a particular resource. 📝ACE: Refers to a single entry within that list, specifying permissions for one user or group.

 - 3.10 Information System Life Cycle
     - a structured framework for managing an information system from its intial conception to its retirement.